useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 electronic music, and rock, and indie, and whatever.
 So, really, kind of broad spectrum.

-**Nick**:

-Is there anything particularly exciting that you're working on at the moment for 2018?
+**Nick: Is there anything particularly exciting that you're working on at the moment for 2018?**

-Thomas:

-So **patchwork** was never meant to be more than a tech demo, but it kind of caught on and people seem to be really happy about it.
+Thomas: So **patchwork** was never meant to be more than a tech demo, but it kind of caught on and people seem to be really happy about it.
 So it's almost done, more or less.
 It's just a lot of my packages are waiting for the next ggplot version to be released.
 So that's just kind of